rust-lang/rust/src/doc/rustc-dev-guide/src/building/compiler-documenting.md

   ./x.py doc --stage 1
   ```

-  First,
-  the compiler gets built to make sure rustdoc compiles,
+  This ensures that (current) rustdoc gets built,
-  then that newly-built rustdoc is used to document the components.
+  then that is used to document the components.

 - Much like running individual tests or building specific components,
   you can build just the documentation you want: